Willyllem88/PROP-2024-25/CONTRIBUTING.md

 # Contributing to Our Project

-This guide will help you get started with setting up the repository and guide you through the process of contributing code using **VS Code**.
+This guide will help you get started with setting up the repository and guide you through the process of contributing code.

 ---